MakeSchool-Tutorials/Tip-Calculator-Swift3/P2-Interface-Building/content.md

 >
 > ![ms-video](https://s3.amazonaws.com/mgwu-misc/TipCalculator-Swift3/09_adding_widths.mp4)

+# Quick Review

+> So far, you should have:
+>
+1. Added a label to your storyboard and changed it's text to read "Tip Calculator"
+1. Learned the basics of Auto-Layout
+1. Added constraints to your label
+1. Created the basics of the User Interface by adding new labels, text fields, and a segmented control
+1. Learned how to modify existing constraints
+>
-Let's move on to the next page and fix up this layout!
+> Let's move on to the next page and fix up this layout!